Handbook

 The bus assignment process is as follows:

-● June – Transportation Commitment Forms and payment are due.
-Families inform the district of how their student(s) will be getting to school the following year, so the district can plan appropriately for bus routes and pedestrian and vehicle traffic at each school.
-Pay-to-Ride payment is due by date on form.
+- June – Transportation Commitment Forms and payment are due.
+Families inform the district of how their student(s) will be getting to school the following year so the district can plan appropriately for bus routes and pedestrian and vehicle traffic at each school.

 Riding a Different Bus Home